Liamhbradley11/Sequilize-Walkthrough/README.md

 ## Installation
     npm install
     npm init -y
-    npm i express express-session myql2 sequeilize
+    npm i express express-session
+    npm i msql2 sequeilize

-  ## Usage
+  ## Getting Started
-  After running npm install the user will have to then run node app.js.
-Following that, the user will answer a few prompted commands with their information.
-Once completed the html file will be generated and added as a file.
+  After running npm install and installing everything you will then need to create a database.
+Open mySQL workbench to host your queries.
+You will create a new database, passport_demo.
+Run, refresh and save.
+You will then need to make sure that that your password is correct in the config.json.
+This will allow it to connect to the database.
+Run node server.js to open up the localhost with the port you chose to run it on.

   ## Technologies
 * Javascript